Querke/uGUI_AutoConvert_TextMeshPro/README.md

 ## How to use

+0. **BACKUP YOUR PROJECT FIRST!**
 1. Go to Tools menu, and click on TextMeshPro AutoConverter
 ![1](https://i.imgur.com/07y7LVa.png)
 2. Enter amount of text assets to be replaced
 ![2](https://i.imgur.com/guYsgIo.png)
+3. Assign the normal Font asset that you want to replace, and assign TMP font asset that should replace the normal font asset.
+4. Enter amount of loops, this means: How many text assets should be replaced in one go?
+If you have a very large UI with a lot of text asset, the converting process may take a some time.
+Therefor you can set the "loops" amount to something small, to see if you get the desired result.
+(One loop is never repeated twice).
+5. Click "Execute!"
+6. Go through all your scripts which are using uGUI text assets and replace them with TMP equivalents.
+(And reassign fields in editor where necessary)